ksmet1977/luxpy/README.md

 * [M. Withouck, K. A. G. Smet, and P. Hanselaer, (2015), “Brightness prediction of different sized unrelated self-luminous stimuli,” Opt.
 Express, vol. 23, no. 10, pp. 13455–13466.](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-23-10-13455&origin=search)

 ### cam_sww_2016():
-Calculates output for the principled color appearance model developped by Smet, Webster and Whitehead that is based on a mapping of the Munsell color system.
+A simple principled color appearance model based on a mapping of the Munsell color system.
-This function implements the JOSA A (parameters = 'JOSA') published model (with a correction for the parameter in Eq.4 of Fig. 11: 0.952 --> -0.952 and the delta_ac and delta_bc white-balance shifts in Eq.
-5e & 5f should be: -0.028 & 0.821),
+This function implements the JOSA A (parameters = 'JOSA') published model.
-as well as using a set of other parameters providing a better fit (parameters = 'best fit').
 * [Smet, K. A. G., Webster, M. A., & Whitehead, L. A. (2016).
 A simple principled approach for modeling and understanding uniform color metrics.
 Journal of the Optical Society of America A, 33(3), A319–A331.](https://www.osapublishing.org/josaa/abstract.cfm?URI=josaa-33-3-a319)